Description of Figure/Doll

 My name is Sohaila, and I live in Kabul, the capital of Afghanistan.
 Afghanistan is a country with millions of people.
 It is in the Middle East, near Iraq and Pakistan.
 Most of the people are Muslim and worship Allah.

-I am eleven years old, yet I feel like my life is just beginning.
-A couple weeks ago, my mother nudged me and said, “Wake up!
+When I was eleven years old (in2002), my mother nudged me and said, “Wake up!
 Today is a very special day.”
-I rubbed my eyes and wondered what could possibly be special about the day.
+I rubbed my eyes and wondered what could possibly be special about that day.
 Almost all of my days were spent in a house with black windows.
 For the past six years, the Taliban have been in control of Afghanistan.
-Under their laws, no one is allowed to play music, buy toys, or even go to movies!
+Under their laws, no one was allowed to play music, buy toys, or even go to movies!

-Life in Afghanistan is especially difficult for women and girls.
-Every day I watch my brothers go to school.
-I cry because I cannot go with them.
-I don’t understand why it is okay for boys to learn, but not for girls.
-Staying home every day is boring.
-There is nothing to do, and the house is very hot.
+Life in Afghanistan was especially difficult for women and girls.
+Every day I watched my brothers go to school.
+I cried because I could not go with them.
+I didn’t understand why it was okay for boys to learn, but not for girls.
+Staying home every day was boring.
+There was nothing to do, and the house was very hot.

 I can’t tell you much about Kabul because we were not allowed to go out very often.
-When we do venture to the market, Mother has to wear a burqa, and I have to wear a scarf on my head.
-Under the Taliban, all women have to wear a burqa (veil) that covers their body from head to toe.
-There is a small net in front of their eyes so they can see out of the burqa.
-If a woman does not wear a burqa, someone might throw acid in her face, or she might be whipped by the Taliban.
+When we did venture to the market, Mother had to wear a burqa, and I had to wear a scarf on my head.
+Under the Taliban, all women had to wear a burqa (veil) that covered their body from head to toe.
+There was a small net in front of their eyes so they could see out of the burqa.
+If a woman did not wear a burqa, someone might throw acid in her face, or she might be whipped by the Taliban.

 “What is so special about today?”
 I asked my mother when she told me to wake up.
 “Every day is the same here—hot and boring!”